 Clear the information from your session (date/time, attendees, notes) from the Etherpad.

-(Optional) write a blog post about interesting points that came up in discussion.
+(Optional) write a blog post about your session.

 Discussion Session FAQ

 A portion of the content below comes from this blog post.

 What if I do not know the answer to someone’s questions and no one in the room does either?

 It is totally fine if you do not know all the answers.
 In such a situation you are welcome to refer the question to someone within The Carpentries community that will have the answer.
 If not, you could always send your question to firstname.lastname@example.org.